Develop your employees and organisation using effective L&D programmes

-As the economy prepares to return to normality and organisations begin to plan for the implications that will ensue, it’s important we consider a range of possibilities to best equip ourselves for the future.
+As organisations continue to plan for the implications arising from the COVID-19 pandemic, it’s important we consider a range of possibilities to best equip ourselves for the future.

 Here are our top tips for assessing transferable skills and redeploying staff.

 Is this a redundancy situation?
 Perhaps one of the most difficult questions employers can ask themselves.
 If the answer is ‘yes’, make sure you follow the correct procedures and adhere to the legislation.
 Those at risk of redundancy, and certainly those under formal notice of redundancy, should be offered suitable alternative employment, this is known as‘ redeployment’.
 Redeployment gives employees the opportunity to try out or be outright offered a new position if the work and terms are reasonably similar, they have transferable skills, and the circumstances can be adapted to suit.
 Visit the redundancy topic page for more information.

 Consider employee’s legal rights.
 If you are enforcing redeployment then technically it is a redundancy situation (see point 1), but whether enforced or voluntary, the employee will need a new contract that covers the change that is being made.
 Make sure this is given in advance of the change taking place and that the employee is clear on any new or different terms.
 See the terms and conditions Q&As for more.